Updated January 2019:

 PD: *Chloe from the neck down w/ hands on hips, wearing gold bangles, white tights, & pink tutu, ready for dance class with her foster sisters!

-Chloe is blind as the result of being born without eyes (a condition called anophthalmia – learn more at the provided link!).
-She has no other disabilities.
-Chloe is super-smart and is enrolled in a mainstream private school in her community, which she attends with the help of an aide.
-Her other foster siblings Teagan, Deepa, Mae, Selah, and Brianna all attend mainstream private schools, as well.
-Chloe navigates her world using a guide cane and is learning to read Braille, along with developing her pre-Braille skills (discriminating between objects tactilely, learning to ‘track’ Braille letters printed on pre-prepared sheets, tracking in Braille books while an adult reads, and so-on).
+*Chloe is blind as the result of being born without eyes (a condition called anophthalmia – learn more at the provided link!).
+She has no other disabilities. *Chloe is super-smart. *Chloe navigates her world using a guide cane, and is learning to read Braille, along with developing her pre-Braille skills (discriminating between objects tactilely, learning to ‘track’ Braille letters printed on pre-prepared sheets, tracking in Braille books while an adult reads, and so-on).
 She is very talkative and loves to sing.
 She speaks primarily in English, can speak full English sentences, and understands everything that is said to her.
 She would benefit from speech therapy, as her sounds are not always clear.

-Previously, Chloe attended Anjali School for the Blind in her home, which you can learn more about here.
-ASB serves children who live at SCH in Courage Home, Joy Home (Stephanie, Jeanette, and Victoria), and other SCH foster homes, as well as children who live in the community.
-Blind or visually impaired foster siblings Cedar, Dinah, and Jasmine also attend, alongside sighted foster siblings Addie, Lily, Molly, and Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
-You can read about any of the children mentioned in this paragraph by searching their names in the tags in the search bar on the front page of my blog.
+*Chloe currently attends Anjali School for the Blind in her home, which you can learn more about here.
+ASB serves children who live at SCH in Courage Home and Joy Home (*Stephanie & *Victoria, who is also available for adoption), as well as children who live in the community.
+Blind or visually impaired foster siblings *Cedar, *Dinah, *Georgie, and *Jasmine also attend, alongside sighted foster siblings *Lily, *Molly, *Izzy, *Ainsley (adopted!), *Piper (adopted!), and *Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
+You can read about any of the children mentioned in this paragraph by choosing their linked names above.

-Read more about what Chloe’s co-foster mom, Nikki, has to say about her here!
+Read more about what *Chloe’s former foster mom, Nikki, has to say about her here!